AlexBAV/cppwinrt_ex/README.md

 ### `resumable_io_timeout` Class

 This is a version of `cppwinrt`'s `resumable_io` class that supports timeout for I/O operations.
 Its `start` method requires an additional parameter that specifies the I/O operation's timeout.
-If operation does not finish within a given time, it is cancelled and `hresult_cancelled` exception is propagated to the continuation:
+If operation does not finish within a given time, it is cancelled and `hresult_canceled` exception is propagated to the continuation:

 ```C++
 winrt_ex::resumable_io_timeout io{ handle_to_serial_port };